-Ground noise for the baseline condition was estimated based on the assumptions of the future No Action/No Project conditions.
+Ground noise for the baseline condition was estimated based on the assumptions of the future No Project/No Action conditions.
 Because LAWA no longer maintains records of the ground run-up activity at the airport, ground noise can no longer be based on records of actual activity.
-LAWA does not maintain daily operational run-up logs.
-Each individual airline maintains its own maintenance records.
-The only ground run-up records maintained by LAWA are those where potential violators during nighttime hours are logged.